Real moduli space of stable rational curves revised: Hopf models for and

 \section{Hopf models for $\Pois_d$ and $E_d$}

 This section does not contain any new material.
-We give short overview of certain known combinatorial algebraic models of the little discs operad and the Poisson operad considered as Hopf operads in terms of graphs.
+We give a short overview of certain known combinatorial algebraic models of the little discs operad and the Poisson operad considered as Hopf operads in terms of graphs.
 We refer to e.g.~\cite{Lamb_Vol},\cite{Willwacher_grt},\cite{Willwacher_oriented} for more detailed expositions to these operads.
 The most complicated model of oriented graphs is upgraded in Section~\ref{sec::Hopf::Mosaic} in order to produce a model of $\TwoPois_d$.
-We also add some remarks about the deformations of the operad (of chains on) $E_d$.
-These remarks will be used in describing the deformations of $\TwoPois_d$ and for a description of an algebraic (Hopf) model of the mosaic operad $\Mos$.

 By a Hopf operad we simply mean an operad in the category of differential graded cocommutative coalgebras.
 The comultiplication on the space of $n$-ary operations of a Hopf operad $\calP$ will be denoted by $\Delta_{\calP}:\calP \to \calP\otimes \calP$.